jjohn-r7/jjohn-r7/README.md

 Hey My Name is  😻😻😻 **Jijo John** 😻😻😻  a serial entrepreneur, pilot  🛩️🛩️🛩️🛩️ and a programmer ✨ .
 Originally from Kerala India 🇮🇳 , living in London Ontario Canada 🇨🇦 ..

-Currently i work for Rapid 7.
+I worked for Rapid 7 for 5 years or so.

-🔭 working on
+🔭 worked on projects like
 AppSpider DAST Scan Engine used by InsightAppSec, AppSpider Enterprise